Karl Marx: Childhood and early education: 1818–1836

-Karl Heinrich Marx was born on 5 May 1818 to Heinrich Marx (1777–1838) and Henriette Pressburg (1788–1863).
-He was born at Brückengasse 664 in Trier, an ancient city then part of the Kingdom of Prussia's Province of the Lower Rhine.
-Marx's family was originally non-religious Jewish, but had converted formally to Christianity before his birth.
+Karl Marx was born on 5 May 1818 to Heinrich Marx and Henriette Pressburg, at Brückengasse 664 in Trier, then part of the Kingdom of Prussia.
+Marx's family was originally non-religious Jewish but had converted formally to Christianity before his birth.
 His maternal grandfather was a Dutch rabbi, while his paternal line had supplied Trier's rabbis since 1723, a role taken by his grandfather Meier Halevi Marx.
-His father, as a child known as Herschel, was the first in the line to receive a secular education.
+His father was the first in the line to receive a secular education.
 He became a lawyer with a comfortably upper middle class income and the family owned a number of Moselle vineyards, in addition to his income as an attorney.
-Prior to his son's birth and after the abrogation of Jewish emancipation in the Rhineland, Herschel converted from Judaism to join the state Evangelical Church of Prussia, taking on the German forename Heinrich over the Yiddish Herschel.
+After Prussia's annexation of the Rhineland in 1815 and the subsequent abrogation of Jewish emancipation, Heinrich converted from Judaism to the state Evangelical Church of Prussia in order to retain his career as a lawyer.

 Largely non-religious, Heinrich was a man of the Enlightenment, interested in the ideas of the philosophers Immanuel Kant and Voltaire.
 A classical liberal, he took part in agitation for a constitution and reforms in Prussia, which was then an absolute monarchy.
 In 1815, Heinrich Marx began working as an attorney and in 1819 moved his family to a ten-room property near the Porta Nigra.
 His wife, Henriette Pressburg, was a Dutch Jew from a prosperous business family that later founded the company Philips Electronics.
-Her sister Sophie Pressburg (1797–1854) married Lion Philips (1794–1866) and was the grandmother of both Gerard and Anton Philips and great-grandmother to Frits Philips.
+Her sister Sophie Pressburg married Lion Philips and was the grandmother of both Gerard and Anton Philips and great-grandmother to Frits Philips.
 Lion Philips was a wealthy Dutch tobacco manufacturer and industrialist, upon whom Karl and Jenny Marx would later often come to rely for loans while they were exiled in London.

 Little is known of Marx's childhood.
 The third of nine children, he became the eldest son when his brother Moritz died in 1819.
-Marx and his surviving siblings, Sophie, Hermann, Henriette, Louise, Emilie, and Caroline, were baptised into the Lutheran Church in August 1824, and their mother in November 1825.
+Marx and his surviving siblings were baptised into the Lutheran Church on 28 August 1824, and their mother in November 1825.
 Marx was privately educated by his father until 1830 when he entered Trier High School (Trier High School), whose headmaster, Hugo Wyttenbach, was a friend of his father.
 By employing many liberal humanists as teachers, Wyttenbach incurred the anger of the local conservative government.
-Subsequently, police raided the school in 1832 and discovered that literature espousing political liberalism was being distributed among the students.
-Considering the distribution of such material a seditious act, the authorities instituted reforms and replaced several staff during Marx's attendance.
+In 1832, police raided the school and discovered that literature promoting political liberalism was being distributed among the students.
+Viewing the distribution of such material as a seditious act, the authorities implemented reforms and replaced several members of the staff during Marx's time at the school.